, its precursor Microgramma, and their close equivalent Bank Gothic, are sans-serif fonts

 - The user interface for HAL 9000 in 2001: A Space Odyssey uses Eurostile Bold Extended, and is almost certainly the Trope Maker for this particular trope.

-- In its sequel, 2010: The Year We Make Contact, all the Russian signage aboard the Leonov is set in Eurostile Bold Extended modified with Cyrillic letters.
+- In its sequel, Two Thousand Ten The Year We Make Contact, all the Russian signage aboard the Leonov is set in Eurostile Bold Extended modified with Cyrillic letters.
 This wasn't done completely accurately: for example, an inverted V is used for the Cyrillic equivalent to L, making it look like the Greek Λ instead of the more correct Л.

 - The title slide for Terminator Salvation is set in Eurostile Bold Extended.
 Eurostile is also used for on-screen computer interface designs throughout the film.